Irish experiment: 2000s revival

-2010-2015: AFL turns to other sources of talent
+2010–2015: AFL turns to other sources of talent

-With a media circus surrounding the conversion of professional Australian rugby league players Karmichael Hunt to the Gold Coast Football Club and Israel Folau to the Greater Western Sydney Giants focus began to shift to other sports, particularly rugby football as a potential source of talent.
-With the success of Canadian rugby union player Mike Pyke's conversion and many other players transitioning at junior level the AFL and commentators began to speculate that professional rugby league players might make an easier transition to the AFL due to coming from a high-contact professional sport involving an oval ball.
-The transition of two highly publicised rugby league players has since proved to be of little success, and the cross/code focus of AFL recruiters has returned to the GAA and expanded to include American professional sportsmen.
+With a media circus surrounding the conversion of professional Australian rugby league players Karmichael Hunt to the Gold Coast Football Club and Israel Folau to the Greater Western Sydney Giants, focus began to shift to other sports, particularly rugby football as a potential source of talent.
+With the success of Canadian rugby union player Mike Pyke's conversion and many other players transitioning at the junior level, the AFL and commentators began to speculate that professional rugby league players might make an easier transition to the AFL due to coming from a heavy-contact professional sport involving an oval ball.
+The transition of two highly publicised rugby league players has since proved to be of little success, and the cross-code focus of AFL recruiters has returned to the GAA and expanded to include American professional sportsmen.

-In particular, the first AFL International Combine was held in the United States targeting college basketballers and college footballers was particularly successful, eventually producing such AFL listed Americans as: Eric Wallace, Jason Holmes and Mason Cox.
+In particular, the first AFL International Combine was held in the United States targeting college basketballers and college footballers was particularly successful, eventually producing such AFL-listed Americans as Eric Wallace, Jason Holmes and Mason Cox.

 Revival and European Combine 2015–2020

-In 2015, the AFL appointed Tadhg Kennelly, a former player for the Sydney Swans as its International Talent Manager and in addition to the US Combine Kennelly organised a special European Combine to be held in Dublin.
-As expected, the large proportion of the turn out were Gaelic footballers.
+In 2015, the AFL appointed Tadhg Kennelly, a former player for the Sydney Swans, as its International Talent Manager; and, in addition to the US Combine, Kennelly organised a special European Combine to be held in Dublin.
+As expected, the large proportion of the turn-out were Gaelic footballers.
 The two best-performing participants at the combine are then given the opportunity to attend the AFL National Combine.
 Sean Hurley, Paddy Brophy, Daniel Flynn, Ciarán Byrne, Ciarán Sheehan and Cian Hanley are some notable people who have previously attended the combine.

 In 2018, the Irish contingent in the AFL consisted of five senior-listed players and six rookie-listed players.

 The 2020 AFL Grand Final featured two players: Zach Tuohy and Mark O'Connor.
 Both were playing for Geelong but the team lost the game to Richmond.